strimzi/proposals/037-kafka-canary-roadmap.md

 So generally speaking, we would expect the Canary to experience fewer issues due to client bugs.
 It would also necessarily support the latest versions of the Kafka protocol, which would enable support for more features.

-The Canary also stands out as being the only Strimzi project that's written in golang.
+The Canary also stands out as being the only Strimzi project that's written in Golang.
-There's nothing wrong with golang, but there are non-technical drawbacks to this situation.
+There's nothing wrong with Golang, but there are non-technical drawbacks to this situation.
-Most existing Strimzi developers have more experience with Java than golang.
+Most existing Strimzi developers have more experience with Java than Golang.
-Some don't really know golang at all.
+Some don't really know Golang at all.
 It's difficult to motivate people to use another language if they're using it only for one relatively small part of their job.
-Likewise, existing golang developers are not going to be drawn to contributing to Strimzi on account of a single golang component.
+Likewise, existing Golang developers are not going to be drawn to contributing to Strimzi on account of a single Golang component.
 So over all we expect our community would be better able to engage with the Canary component if it was implemented in Java.

 ### Desirable features